ldclakmal/module-committer/gitreport/Package.md

 ## Sample code

 This code explains how to get the pull requests sent to the given set of GitHub repositories by the given username after the given date.
+The date should be in `YYYY-MM-DD` format.

 ```ballerina
 import ballerina/config;